HealthCatalyst/healthcareai-r/README.md

 Installation:

-- Open RGui (which comes with R) or RStudio (which is recommended and downloaded separately)
+- Find the console of RGui (which comes with R) or RStudio (which is recommended and downloaded separately).

 - Install prerequisites:
 ```R